 vii.
 LARA has denied, revoked, or suspended the applicant’s state operating license.

 viii.
-Revocation of the Special (conditional) Land Use Permit issued by the Village of Calumet Planning Commission.
+Revocation of the Conditional Use Permit issued by the Village of Calumet Planning Commission.

 B. Should the Village Manager revoke a conditional license or Marihuana Retailer or Microbusiness License or Marihuana Microbusiness License, the licensee shall have fourteen (14) days from the mailing of the written notice of revocation to appeal the decision to the Village Council.
 The Village Council may require additional information or act upon the appeal based upon the information supplied to the Village Manager.
 The Village Council shall hear the appeal at its next regular meeting, but not sooner than seven (7) days from the receipt of the appeal.
 Should the Village Council reverse the decision of the Village Manager, the Village Manager shall issue a conditional authorization.
 Should the Village Council affirm the Village Manager’s denial, the applicant shall have thirty (30) days to appeal the decision to the Circuit Court for Houghton County, State of Michigan.